 We have not yet estimated the costs associated with L.D.
-1761.
+579. The Committee considered similar proposals in the 131st Legislature in the form of LDs 1760 and 1761.
+The estimated increased liability at that time was \$8.4 million.
+There would also be increased normal costs and member contributions associated with this plan change.
 With guidance from the Committee, we will work with the department and the Office of Fiscal and Program Review to identify the individuals covered by this proposal and to determine the costs associated with changing the retirement plan coverage for this group of employees.
-MainePERS has one concern about the way L.D.
-1761 is drafted.
-Specifically, the bill as proposed permits impacted employees to elect whether to move into the new plan.
-Plan coverage elections in a qualified plan are not permitted by the Internal Revenue Service.
-MainePERS would recommend that in order to avoid a plan compliance issue, the bill be amended to move all employees in the covered positions into the new plan.
+MainePERS has one technical note about the way L.D.
+579 is drafted.
+Specifically, it is our understanding from prior discussions that the DHHS employees referenced in Section 4 of the bill are a subset of employees referenced in Section 3 of the bill.
+If that is the case, we think Section 4 could be removed from the bill without changing the groups that would be covered.
 Thank you for your consideration of this testimony.
 I would be happy to answer your questions and will be available at your work session.